 - Add onion, carrots, and garlic; sauté until softened.

-- Stir in chili powder and cumin for 1 minute to release flavor.
+- Mix in chili powder and cumin for a minute to bring out flavor.

 - Add beans, tomatoes, mixed vegetables, and 1 cup water.